DCS | CPS Lawyers in Arizona

 - Everything You Say Can and Will Be Used Against You.

-If the investigation of the suspected child abuse case causes temporary removal under a safety plan, or a parent having to leave the home, a knowledgeable DCS attorney will not only know the proceeding that your county’s CPS agency are required to follow, but also the correct way to pursue the return of your children.
+If the investigation of the suspected child abuse case causes temporary removal under a safety plan, or a parent having to leave the home, a knowledgeable DCS attorney will not only know the procedures that the agency is required to follow, but also the correct way to pursue the return of your children.
 An experienced attorney will also know the local court system inside and out.
 We can tell you what to expect from certain judges.

-Fight CPS in Arizona with a Lawyer
+Fight DCS in Arizona with a Lawyer

 Parent’s have a right to choose how to raise their children, within reasonable limits.
 The children have a right to be with their parents.
 Despite these rights, the Department of Child Safety can decide to remove the child with accusations of neglect or abuse.
 This removal can happen very fast, on the say-so of just one Department investigator.
 This infringement into the parent-child relationship is traumatic to both parents and children.

 It could be that the claims are incorrect or should not rise to the level of the child(ren) being removed.
 If that is the case, they need an attorney that will go court and set the record straight for the children to be reunited.
 Or, if the accusations are correct or have some basis in fact, the parents require both representation in court, and counsel as to how to navigate the required services so that reunification can happen without delay.
 Even when parents have performed the requested services, the Department will slow the reunification process.
 This requires lawyers who are willing to bring the reunification to the judge and put the facts on trial.
 Whatever the circumstances are, when their children are taken from them, swift measures are needed.